DLevai94/davidlevai-devblog/content/blog/002-uses/index.md

 * Daily communication tools is Slack for years
 * Creating webshops with Shopify
 * Use ConvertKit for emailing
+* Tracking time with Clockify now, used Toggl before

 ### Photo, Video
 * Editing videos with Final Cut Pro X